Skip to content

 1. Insert USB drive.

 2. Select Material.
 Default is Document.
-If you run into issues, try One Photo.
+If you run into issues, try One Photo or other settings.

 3. Set resolution to 400 DPI (Preservation Quality).